Grade Level: 5 (4-6)

 Air Pollution Facts

-- Mexico City is one of the world's most polluted cities.
-When pollution is really bad, birds have been known to drop dead out of the sky.
+- In 1992, the United Nations declared Mexico City to be the world's most polluted city.
+When pollution was really bad, birds were known to drop dead out of the sky.
+As of 2019, the world's most polluted city was Ghaziabad, India.

-- Every day, each of the world's 11 billion cattle gives off one pound of methane (produced in their gut as they digest food).
-How much methane is produced every year?
-(Answer: 274 billion pounds or 137 million tons.)
-Methane is also produced in large quantities by rotting vegetation in landfills.
+- Every day, each of the world's 987.5 million cattle (as of 2020) gives off 250-500 liters of methane (produced in their gut as they digest food).
+Methane is also produced in large quantities by rotting vegetation in landfills and by the production and transport of coal, natural gas, and oil.
 Methane is a very potent greenhouse gas; it contributes readily to the increasing temperature of our earth's atmosphere.

 - The average person takes about 20,000 breaths a day.

-- Even though plants make oxygen, which is essential to live, people have destroyed almost two-thirds of the original forests on Earth.
+- Even though plants make oxygen, which is essential to live, humans have destroyed almost half of the original forests on Earth.
+As of 2020, only one-fifth of the Earth's original forests remain pristine and undisturbed.

 air: The mixture of invisible, odorless, tasteless gases (mainly nitrogen and oxygen) that surrounds the Earth.